-Students being held accountable to the Code of Student Conduct includes behavior that may have occurred before, during and/or after an academic term.
+Students will be held accountable to the Code of Student Conduct for behavior that may have occurred before, during, and/or after an academic term.
 Additionally, violations of the Code of Student Conduct during the academic year, between academic terms, during times of non-enrollment, or during periods of suspension or dismissal will be addressed.